Studying the Changing Climate in Controlled Environment Chambers

 The University of Sheffield can be proud of their controlled environment facilities.
 The Department of Animal and Plant Sciences houses a total of 58 state-of-the-art controlled environment chambers and rooms for plant growth studies, which can simulate any climate from the arctic to the tropics.

-The University of Sheffield recently celebrated its hundredth anniversary.
+The University of Sheffield celebrated its hundredth anniversary in 2005.
 Founded in 1905, the history of the university stretches back to the early 19th century, when the Sheffield School of Medicine was founded in 1828.
 Today, the university consists of 70 academic departments, and has over 24,000 students.
 The Department of Animal and Plant Sciences has a strong reputation in the research it conducts, especially in plant science, zoology, and microbial ecology.
 Also remarkable are its facilities for plant growth studies - a controlled environment facility of chambers and rooms for studying how plants from all over the Earth and from various ecosystems respond to climate changes.

 Controlling the Environment

 Although the plant growth chambers of the University of Sheffield are housed within the Department of Animal and Plant Sciences, other departments, such as the Department of Molecular Biology and Biotechnology also make use of the state-of-the-art chambers.
 The floor areas of the largest walk-in chambers are over 15 m2 in size.
 The chambers are computer controlled and monitor temperature, humidity, photo-synthetically active radiation, as well as carbon dioxide concentration.
 The chambers measure humidity and CO2 with Vaisala products.
 The most recent chambers are equipped with the Vaisala CARBOCAP® Carbon Dioxide Probes GMP343.
 “We are also going to use the Vaisala probes in all our new projects”, says Darren Rose, Laboratory Superintendent of the department.